Installing Django 5.2 on PythonAnywhere

 python manage.py migrate

-If you are doing this for the first time, it should run some migrations and create a file db.sqlite3
+If you are doing this for the first time, it should run some migrations and create a file db.sqlite3.

-folder is reference material that you can use through
+The dj4e-samples folder is reference material that you can use through

 out the course.
 From time to time we might make changes to this and ask you to

-to get the latest version of the code.
+do the following commands to get the latest version of the code.

 Now that we have your Django set up and you have retrieved the sample code for DJ4E and installed required libraries, lets build your first application in the PythonAnywhere console / bash shell: